PGMorena/LWC/Pagination in LWC.md

 ```
 ## Explanation:
 1. DisplayCases component(parent) is using datatable to display case records.
+2. Handlers are setting offset value for records displayed and invoking changeView mathod of child to enable or disable the buttons.
-2. The connectedCallback() lifecycle hook fires when a component is inserted into the DOM.
+3. The connectedCallback() lifecycle hook fires when a component is inserted into the DOM.
 This will execute the logic before rendering    of component and after constructor logic execution.
 Components renders after connectedCallback().
+Here in connectedCallback we are      fetching number of case object recordson page load.